bitumin/moodle-local_plugin-template/README.md

   $ find . -type f -exec sed -i '' 's/newmodule/tictactoe/g' {} \;
   $ find . -type f -exec sed -i '' 's/NEWMODULE/TICTACTOE/g' {} \;

-* Rename the file lang/en/newmodule.php to lang/en/tictactoe.php
+* Rename the file lang/en/local_newmodule.php to lang/en/local_tictactoe.php
   where "tictactoe" is the name of your module

-* Rename all files in backup/moodle2/ folder by replacing "newmodule" with the name of your module

-  On Linux based systems you can perform this and previous steps by calling:
-  $ find . -depth -name '*newmodule*' -execdir bash -c 'mv -i "$1" "${1//newmodule/tictactoe}"' bash {} \;

-* Modify version.php and set the initial version of you module.
+* Modify version.php and set the initial version of you plugin.

 * Update the copyright information withing all the files.

 ### 3. Plugin installation

 Visit `Settings > Site Administration > Notifications` and run the plugin installation/update.
-After the update check that the module's DB tables were successfully created.

-Go to `Site Administration > Plugins > Activity modules > Manage activities` and check that the new module has been added to the list of installed modules.

 ### Happy coding!

 You may now proceed to write and run your own code.
-You will probably want to modify `local_form.php` and `view.php` as a first step.

 Check `db/access.php` to add capabilities.

-Go to `Settings > Site Administration > Development > XMLDB editor` and add and modify the module's DB tables.
+Go to `Settings > Site Administration > Development > XMLDB editor` and add or modify the local plugin's DB tables if you need any SQL data persistence.
+Check `db/install.xml`, `db/install.php`, `db/upgrade.php` and `db/uninstall.php` to setup common DB managing operations.

 We encourage you to share your code and experience in http://moodle.org